-Objective Objective Critical Tasks Performance Measurement 3C Ensure that cultural evolution is addressed as the organization grows.
+Goal 3: Human Resources - Achieve improved levels of health and safety, culture and ensure that the staffing needs of the agency are met for the future of the agency.
+Timeframe: End of Fourth Quarter of 2023 Assigned: Deputy Fire Chief Hendricks Objective Objective Critical Tasks Performance Measurement 3C Ensure that cultural evolution is addressed as the organization grows.
 Ensure a workplace environment that welcomes and supports diversity among its employees.
+Nothing has been accomplished during this review period.
+2024 - The department is continually assessing its diversity amongst all employees.
 Perform a strength, weakness, opportunity, and threats assessment each year in traditional accreditation model program areas.
 Nothing has been accomplished during this review period.
-Nothing has been accomplished during this review period.
+2024 - Nothing has been accomplished during this review period.
 Develop and implement programs that bridge the gap between the fire department and our diverse community.
 The agency has established a no certification requirement recruitment process that has allowed for a more diverse recruitment program.
 This process is conducted every other year and will continue into the future.
 Align expectations of the job with reality.
 The agency performs an annual review on job descriptions during the annual SOP review in order to ensure that they remain inline with job expectations.
-Change EMS culture to be shared responsibility in department.
+2024 - No changes for this period Change EMS culture to be shared responsibility in department.
 The agency has published a comprehensive EMS plan that outlines the future of the EMS system and what responsibility each position has.
+2024 - No changes for this period